oddlama/vane/README.md

 #### Installation (vane-waterfall)

-Again, download and place `vane-waterfall` jar into the proxy server's `plugins/` directory.
+Again, download/compile and place `vane-waterfall` jar into the proxy server's `plugins/` directory.
 The configuration will be generated on first start.

 To enable the authentication multiplexing, you need to do the following: